Eucalyptus gomphocephala: Natural history

 The four ton cogwheels at the Old Mill, Perth were hewn from this wood.

-The utility of the timber was remarked on by George Fletcher Moore, the 1830s colonial diarist, the value to industries such as shipbuilding was derived from its resistance to splitting and splintering.
+The utility of the timber was remarked on by George Fletcher Moore, the 1830s colonial diarist.
+The value to industries such as shipbuilding was derived from its resistance to splitting and splintering.

-The British Admiralty received loads of this timber at Portsmouth and Chatham during the 1850–60s, exported from Wonnerup and Bunbury, Western Australia, an inspection by Thomas Laslett also gave the most favourable possible assessment.
+The British Admiralty received loads of this timber at Portsmouth and Chatham during the 1850–60s, exported from Wonnerup and Bunbury; an inspection by Thomas Laslett also gave the most favourable possible assessment.

 A plan to export a 4 m tuart to the 1851 Great Exhibition was abandoned when an adequate saw could not be found.

-The timber was given additional value due to the proximity of the forests to ports at the coast.
+The timber was given additional value due to the proximity of the forests to ports.

-The land made available by the destruction of forests was recommended for the introduction of species at orchards, producing apples, grapes, pears, peaches and nectarines, by the state's Department of Agriculture in the 1890s.
+The land made available by the destruction of forests was recommended by the state's Department of Agriculture in the 1890s for the development of orchards, producing apples, grapes, pears, peaches and nectarines.

 The timber produced in the state forest during the early twentieth century was used for railway carriages, greatly reducing costs by replacing steel with tuart and wandoo.
 The wood was only available in small quantities for private uses, notably stair treads and the favoured source for butcher's blocks.